amanagrawal3/record-aggregation-service/README.md

 ## Features
 - Add a new record to the dataset.
 - Delete a new record from the dataset.
-- fetch Summary Statistics for salary
+- fetch Summary Statistics(min, max, mean) for salary
     - Entire dataset
     - GroupBy department
     - GroupBy department and subGroup by subDepartment